Peggun/Algorithmia/CONTRIBUTING.md

-# Contributing to Algorithmia: World Generation Library 🌍
+# Contributing to Genetica: World Generation Library 🌍
 First off, thanks for considering contributing to this project!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Here are some guidelines to help you get started.

 ## Ways to Contribute